AdityaKhot/DevOps_MiniProject/README.md

 # DevOps_miniproject
-This is a Mini Project for students who wants to learn on DevOps concepts and have a practical knowledge around tools like Docker, Jenkins and Kuberenetes
+This mini project provides an opportunity for students to learn and apply DevOps concepts using tools like Docker, Jenkins, and Kubernetes.
+Students will gain practical experience in containerization, continuous integration and delivery, and container orchestration.
+The project aims to help students develop a strong foundation in DevOps practices and tools, preparing them for real-world application in the industry.

 # Modified by Aditya